 So this recipe is inspired by the apple-beet-carrot juice, except that this time it’s a slaw.

 The idea behind this dish is to allow the vegetables do all the talking with minimal intervention from you.
 No canned beets or frozen carrots.
 If you wanna take this salad to yet another level, try to source a local produce that is also organic.
 That vibrant taste, the scent that just smells like summer — there’s nothing quite like local organic food.

 If you’ve ever prepared fresh red beets, you know that they can stain … well, just about anything.
 So don’t mix all the produce at the same time or you’ll end up with red carrots and red apples.
 Surprisingly, the carrots retain their color quite well even after mixing with beets.
 However, the apples do not.
 So fold in the apples right before serving.

 Finally, don’t skip the acid.
 Lemon juice, lime juice, apple cider vinegar … any of these acids give the apples a tart kick that wakes this salad up.
 The acid also prevents the apples from browning when you make this slaw ahead of time.
 Yes, you can make this salad ahead.
 It keeps well covered in the fridge for several days so it’s perfect for potlucks, parties, and holiday gatherings.

 If you’re not much of a salad person, try this vegan Caesar salad with chickpea croutons.
-There are many variations of this salad, but this lightened yet creamy version is our family’s favorite.
+It’s a refreshing spin on the old classic.

 Tools You’ll Need